imajus/filo-data-broker/cli/README.md

 1. `sample/bali.csv` - Bali Tourism Destinations:

    This dataset contains information about tourist attractions in Bali collected through automated scraping from Google Maps.
 It covers 761 tourist spots spread across 9 regencies/cities in Bali Island.
-The dataset aims to provide a comprehensive overview of the locations, categories, and popularity of Bali’s tourist destinations.
+The dataset aims to provide a comprehensive overview of the locations, categories, and popularity of Bali's tourist destinations.

 1. `sample/quotes.csv` - Famous People Quotes: